Yes, you can set up a limited company in the UK with one person.

 All correspondence that Companies House, HMRC, and other government agencies send to your company will be delivered to your registered office address, so it must be a real, physical address (i.e. not a PO Box number) where mail can be received.

 The details of this address will be published on the Companies House website as a matter of public record, and all your statutory company records must be made available at this location for public inspection.

 The simplest way to register a limited company is to use an authorised company formation agent, but you can apply independently as well.
 Your application will require you to supply the following details:

 - The nature of business activities/operations (in the form of 1-4 SIC codes)

 - Details of members, including service addresses

 - Details of the company’s people with significant control

 When you set up a company through an agent, approval from Companies House can take as little as 3 to 6 working hours, but it may take a little longer if you apply independently.
-You can begin trading under your company as soon as it is registered and a certificate of incorporation is ordered.
+You can begin trading through your new company from the moment that it is incorporated and you receive your certificate of incorporation.

 Sole trader or limited company?

 You should consider the pros and cons of registering as a limited company as opposed to operating as a sole trader.
 The key advantages of trading as a limited company are limited liability and tax planning; however, there are various advantages and disadvantages of both options.